Off-duty cop knocked out at Tennessee wedding after racist comments, reports say - Bioreports

 No criminal charges have been filed.

 At least four people witnessed the altercation — three of whom all gave similar accounts as to what led up to the assault, according to the report.
-A fourth witness said they didn’t hear what was said before Holt was Bioreports Newsed.
+A fourth witness said they didn’t hear what was said before Holt was punched.

 The witnesses also told police that “Holt was very intoxicated.”